 Among digital payment services, Zelle has been gaining notoriety in recent times.
 Particularly in countries like Venezuela, where the same facilities for sending money do not exist internationally.
 But the main attraction of Zelle is that it connects with US bank accounts and allows you to send money without commissions from those accounts.

-Therefore, it is a good option to receive and send payments or remittances between US banks.
+Therefore, it is an excellent option to receive and send payments or remittances between US banks.

 Bitcoin peer-to-peer: low fees, decentralization, and few limitations

-After comparing the fee levels of exchanges, banks, and digital payment services, we can see that banks are often the worst option for sending money cross-border.
-Especially if you are sending low amounts.
+After comparing the fee levels of exchanges, banks, and digital payment services, we see that banks are often the worst option for sending money cross-border, especially if you are sending low amounts.

 Digital services have the disadvantage of handling commissions in percentage terms, so as the amount is higher, so will the commission to process your transaction.